ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3.4 New Registration [**[↑]**](#table-of-content)
 ## 3.5 UIN Updates [**[↑]**](#table-of-content)

-#### A. UIN Updates Turn On or Off
+#### A. UIN Updates Turn ON or OFF

 The UIN update feature is configurable by a country.
 Admin can either turn ON or OFF the UIN update feature.

 When an individual approaches the Registration Officer for UIN update, the following scenarios may arise:

-1. If UIN Update is turned on by a country, the registration officer can proceeds to capture the individual’s updated details.
+1. If UIN update is turned ON by a country, the registration officer can proceeds to capture the individual’s updated details.
 1. Alternatively, if UIN Update is turned OFF by a country the RO will not be able to carry out the UIN Update process.

 #### B. Registration client allows update to UIN data only for configured fields